pingcap/docs/tidb-cloud/tidb-cloud-faq.md

 ### What versions of TiDB are supported on TiDB Cloud?

-Since June 20th, 2023, the latest default TiDB version for new TiDB Dedicated clusters is v6.5.3.
-In TiDB Serverless Cluster, it is v6.6.0.
+- Starting from June 20, 2023, the default TiDB version for new TiDB Dedicated clusters is v6.5.3.
+- Starting from March 7, 2023, the default TiDB version for new TiDB Serverless clusters is v6.6.0.

 For the more information, see [TiDB Cloud Release Notes](/tidb-cloud/tidb-cloud-release-notes.md).